Welcome to Oyster Harbor!

 - Beach key request (Residents may receive one key free per household.
 Additional and lost keys are $25 each.)

 - Boat decal request form

 - Pet Directory sign-up (an optional place to list your pet in case he/she goes on a ‘walkabout’)

-- Send a message to a member of the Board, an officer or committee chair
+- Send a message to a member of the Board, an officer or committee chair.

 - Oyster Harbor Facebook page (We use Facebook as our primary social media.
-We do not yet support Twitter or other sites)
+We do not yet support Twitter or other sites.)

-- Upcoming events for the community, and community meetings are listed here
+- Upcoming events for the community and community meetings are listed here

 The Oyster Harbor Citizens Association was incorporated specifically to provide maintenance and upkeep of community property and amenities for residents.
-We believe that providing timely responses to residents, and a positive attitude in customer service sets the overall attitude for our community and how we interact with each other.
+We believe that providing timely responses to residents and a positive attitude in customer service sets the overall attitude for our community and how we interact with each other.

-The community has many amenities that include:
+The community has many amenities, which include: